Citi Bike: Takeover and expansion plans

+2020s

-In May 2020, the system expanded into the Bronx and further north into Manhattan.
+E-bikes returned to the Citi Bike fleet in February 2020.
+That May, the system expanded into the Bronx and further north into Manhattan.
 Amid the COVID-19 pandemic in the United States, Citi Bike recorded its 100 millionth ride that year, as the pandemic resulted in an increase in bicycle usage.
 During August 2020, the governments of Jersey City and Hoboken, New Jersey, finalized an agreement with Lyft to operate Citi Bike stations in both cities for at least five years.
 The changes included upgrades to 51 existing Citi Bike stations in Jersey City and the addition of 46 additional stations in both cities during 2020 and 2021.
 In total, there would be nearly 1,000 Citi Bikes and 95 stations in New Jersey as part of the agreement.
 Hoboken had previously been served by a bike share system named JerseyBike, which was incompatible with Citi Bike, The Jersey City Municipal Council and the Hoboken City Council both approved their respective portions of the expansion in early 2021.
-Monthly average ridership numbers were above 100,000 for the first time in June 2021.
-On September 11, 2021, Citi Bike set a single day ridership record of 135,005 rides.
+Citi Bike launched in Hoboken in May 2021; within a year, there were just over 850,000 Citi Bike trips in Hoboken.
+Monthly average ridership numbers were above 100,000 for the first time in June 2021, and on September 11, 2021, Citi Bike set a single day ridership record of 135,005 rides.